SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Conclusion

 \section{Conclusion}

-We introduce the use of function splitting combined with subsampled Newton Raphson as a tool for designing incremental Newton methods.
-This tool opens up new venues for designing stochastic Newton methods.
-We show case this tool by developing SAN, an average Newton method that is highly competitive as compared to variance reduced gradient methods, and does not require parameter tuning.
-Further venues of investigation include developing a mini-batch version of SAN, and exploring different sketching techniques to design methods that have yet to be discovered.
+We introduced the use of a subsampled Newton Raphson method applied to a specific function splitting problem as a tool for designing new incremental Newton methods.
+We showcase this by developing SAN, an average Newton method that is empirically highly competitive as compared to variance reduced gradient methods, and does not require parameter tuning.
+Further venues of investigation include: \begin{itemize}[parsep=0em, topsep=0em] \item Improving our theoretical analysis, to obtain rates that better matches the ones of usual variance reduced methods, motivated by our numerical experiments. \item Leveraging SNRVM's structure to design a more efficient variant of SAN including mini-batching.
+This should be simple thanks to our function splitting point of view, as we would simply sample many rows at once in \eqref{eq:weqai}. \item Exploring different sketching techniques together with original and alternative splitting point of views to design methods that have not been discovered yet. \end{itemize}